Generating artificial digital image correlation data using physics-guided adversarial networks: Abstract

 \section{Abstract}

-Digital image correlation (DIC) has become a valuable tool in the evaluation of mechanical experiments, particularly fatigue crack growth experiments.
-The evaluation requires accurate information of the crack path and crack tip position, which is difficult to obtain due to inherent noise and artefacts.
-Machine learning models have been extremely successful in recognizing this relevant information given labelled DIC displacement data.
-For the training of robust models, which generalize well, big data is needed.
-However, data is typically scarce in the field of material science and engineering because experiments are expensive and time-consuming.
-We present a method to generate synthetic DIC displacement data using generative adversarial networks with a physics-guided discriminator.
-To decide whether data samples are real or fake, this discriminator additionally receives the derived \textsc{von Mises} equivalent strain.
-We show that this physics-guided approach leads to improved results in terms of visual quality of samples, sliced Wasserstein distance, and geometry score.
+Digital image correlation (DIC) has become a valuable tool to monitor and evaluate mechanical experiments of cracked specimen, but the automatic detection of cracks is often difficult due to inherent noise and artefacts.
+Machine learning models have been extremely successful in detecting crack paths and crack tips using DIC-measured, interpolated full-field displacements as input to a convolution-based segmentation model.
+Still, big data is needed to train such models.
+However, scientific data is often scarce as experiments are expensive and time-consuming.
+In this work, we present a method to directly generate large amounts of artificial displacement data of cracked specimen resembling real interpolated DIC displacements.
+The approach is based on generative adversarial networks (GANs).
+During training, the discriminator receives physical domain knowledge in the form of the derived \textsc{von Mises} equivalent strain.
+We show that this physics-guided approach leads to improved results in terms of visual quality of samples, sliced Wasserstein distance, and geometry score when compared to a classical unguided GAN approach.

 \keywords{physics-guided neural networks, generative adversarial networks, digital image correlation, fatigue crack growth}